tuhinpal/KuttIT-Bot/README.md

 npm install
 ```

-- Install Forever JS to run it after close shell
+- Install Forever JS to run it after shell has been closed

 ```bash
 npm install forever -g